DumplingsDevs/Pipelines/docs/dispatcher_source_generator.md

 # Proxy vs Generated Dispatcher

-In the context of the Pipelines framework, two distinct approaches exist for handling the routing of requests to their respective handlers: the Dispatcher Proxy and the Pipelines.WrapperDispatcherGenerator generated using source generators.
+In the context of the Pipelines framework, two distinct approaches exist for handling the routing of inputs to their respective handlers: the Dispatcher Proxy and the Pipelines.WrapperDispatcherGenerator generated using source generators.